 6. REFLECT ON THE YEAR

 Spanish Playground has some amazing printables for elementary-aged kids, where they can record favorites from Spanish class, or do an all-about-me page.
 See them here.
-Mundo de Pepita also has an adorable mini-book that kids can use as a special yearbook from Spanish class.
+I also have some all-about-me activities for kids that can be a fun project for the end of the year.

 For older students, you could create some time for signing yearbooks.
 Prep this by brainstorming messages they can write in Spanish as they sign, with compliments, little sayings, or wishes for the future.

-You can also use my Instagram-inspired templatess for a fun reflection on the year or as a digital scrapbook:
+You can also use my Instagram-inspired templates for a fun reflection on the year or as a digital scrapbook:

 7. ASSIGN A PROJECT